matthewnoel/visen/README.md

 # Visen

-A screenplay visualization tool.
+A screenplay visualization engine.

-## About
+## ⚠️ WARNING ⚠️

-### Should I use this project?

-Sure, but note that it's being developed by [this guy](https://github.com/matthewnoel) for a script that he's writing, and you should expect breaking changes whenever.

-### Can I contribute?

-Sure, but note that this is currently an autocracy, and thorough contribution guidelines will be established later.
-You're a pretty cool cat for wanting to get in early, though!
+This tool is under active development and there will regularly be breaking changes without notice.

 ## Dependencies